 The third factor to consider is the cost of financing.
 Yes, as everything has its cost, startup financing has its costs too.
 You can measure the cost of financing as:

 - Costs of documentation & other formalities.

 - And of course the efforts.

-So, by the time you know, how much control you are ready to surrender, how much money you need and what it will take to generate that amount of funding, you know the right funding option for your startup!
+Start with setting financial goals for your startup first and by the time you know, how much control you are ready to surrender, how much money you need, and what it will take to generate that amount of funding, you know the right funding option for your startup!